Course navigation

 Watch the status bar at the bottom of the terminal to see which mode is active.

-auto and bypassPermissions are intentionally left out of the everyday cycle.
-You enter them via startup flags (see below) so you opt in consciously rather than stumbling into them.
+auto and bypassPermissions are left out of the everyday cycle.
+Enter them via startup flags so you opt in consciously.

 2. At startup — pass a flag